thms/alive/README.md

 Likelihood to get dinosaur to level x, given average DNA over time (based on total cost for dinosaur to date in DNA and coins)

 ## Questions for Fighting
-Which dinosaur is more like to win in a given fight?
+Which dinosaur is more likely to win in a given fight?
 Which team is more likely to win in a given fight?